 For several years, freight for Brochet, Southend and Pelican Narrows was handled by Transport Ltd., The Pas who had a large freighting operation all over the north country.

-Up the west side of the province the bulk of our freight, including all the winter annual supplies, was handled by Waite Fisheries Ltd. They employed heavy-duty trucks rather than cat-trains, and travelled a good gravel road right up to Fort Black and then across the ice to Patuanak, Ile-a-la-Crosse, Buffalo Narrows, Dillon and Portage La Loche.
-The trucks moved in convoy and each truck had a snowplow attached in front to keep a good ice road plowed across the lakes.
+They employed heavy-duty trucks rather than cat-trains, and travelled a good gravel road right up to Fort Black and then across the ice to Patuanak, Ile-a-la-Crosse, Buffalo Narrows, Dillon and Portage La Loche.
+The trucks moved in convoy and each truck had a snowplough attached in front to keep a good ice road plowed across the lakes.
 This was good business for Waite Fisheries; the trucks would be going up to Buffalo Narrows empty anyway to bring back fish.
 With a good load going both ways, they were able to give us a competitive freight rate.
 The truck drivers were a hardy breed.
 They didn't bother about maximum load weights.
 Broken rear axles were a common occurrence and each truck carried a couple of spares.
 There was also a weekly truck service from Meadow Lake to Ile-a-la-Crosse operated by the Brander Brothers, Hugh and Leigh.
-They had a contract to carry the mail on a weekly basis and usually brought in loads of bread, fresh fruit and vegetables and fresh meat.
+They had a contract to carry the mail every week and usually brought in loads of bread, fresh fruit and vegetables and fresh meat.
 In the winter, they drove straight to Ile-a-la-Crosse and Buffalo Narrows but in the summer they stopped at Fort Black and took the mail and freight by boat to these two points.
 About five years later, the road was extended from just south of Beauval right up to Buffalo Narrows with a ferry to cross the Narrows in summer.

 I understand that soon after they came to power, they wrote to the Company in Winnipeg offering to buy out our Saskatchewan stores.
 The offer was gracefully refused by the Managing Director who said, 'We are quite prepared to take our chances against any competition.'
 I was not much interested in politics but could see that in their four years of being in power, they had done a great deal of good for the northern part of Saskatchewan, the area that interested me most.